MelkorBalrog/AutoSafeguard-Analyzer/README.md

 ## License

 This project is licensed under the GNU General Public License version 3.
 See the [LICENSE](LICENSE) file for details.

+## Version History
+- 0.1.1 - Updated description and About dialog.
+- 0.1.0 - Added Help menu and version tracking.